History Files

 Dover Part 9: Churches of Sandwich & Worth

-St Bartholomew's Hospital Chapel, lies off Dover Road in the grounds of the former hospital.
+St Bartholomew's Hospital Chapel sits off Dover Road, in the grounds of the former hospital.
 Established as a hostel for travellers and pilgrims, the hospital and chapel may have been built as early as 1190.
 The French attack on Sandwich in 1217 was repulsed with a great victory, and the present buildings may have been erected afterwards as part of the celebrations for that victory.
 On 9 July, 1349, Edward III made a grant to the brethren of the house of St Bartholomew.

 Images and text copyright © all contributors mentioned on this page.
 An original feature for the History Files.